-The Annual Percentage Rate is the total “cost of borrowing” over the course of 12 months, for example, if your APR is 20%, you will be charged this rate over the course of 12 months on your outstanding balance.
-However, if you pay your balance in full and on time, you will not pay any interest.
+The Annual Percentage Rate is the total "cost of borrowing” over the course of 12 months.
+For example, if your APR is 20%, you will be charged this rate over the course of 12 months on your outstanding balance.
+However, if you pay your monthly bill in full and on time, you will not pay any interest.

-The transfer itself has an initial fee of around 1-3% of the debt, but then you can leave it on your new card and pay it off over a longer period without worrying about it accumulating further interest.
+The transfer itself has an initial fee of around 1% to 3% of the debt, but then you can leave it on your new card and pay it off over a longer period without worrying about it accumulating further interest.
 The card will charge you interest at the usual rate if you purchase anything new on the card, unless it also has an introductory offer on purchases.

 Some credit cards offer cash in return for your spending.
 When you spend money anywhere or at selected retailers (depending on the offer), you get a percentage of the cost paid back to you in cash.

-Cashback credit cards usually come with a higher than usual cashback rate in an introductory offer, which can be used effectively if you apply for it before you plan to make some big purchases.
+Cashback credit cards usually come with a higher than usual cashback rate in an introductory offer.
+You could take advantage of this one-off deal by applying for the card before you plan to make some big purchases.

 However, the cashback rate usually falls lower once the introductory offer period is over.
 It's also worth noting that the APR on cashback credit cards is higher than other standard credit cards, as they are usually aimed at people who can afford to pay back the balance in full and on time.

-Withdrawing cash with your credit card can be an expensive affair.
-In contrast to withdrawing money with a debit card, credit card cash withdrawal is taking out that isn’t yours.
+Withdrawing cash with your credit card can be expensive.
+In contrast to withdrawing money with a debit card, credit card cash withdrawal attracts a fee.

-Credit card providers usually add a 3% fee for withdrawing cash and then begin charging you the credit card’s APR instantly and everyday until the credit is paid back in full.
+Credit card providers usually add a 3% fee for withdrawing cash and then begin charging you interest straight away and every day until the credit is paid back in full.